 Final dissertation and thesis defense

-Once a computer science doctoral student has completed their thesis, they may request proceed to step #6 on the graduation checklist and assign their doctoral examination committee.
-They will then gain access to the graduation packet, which includes the Thesis Reviewer’s Report Form along with the Application for Degree.
-Committee members should be updated to reflect who will serve as committee chair and who will serve in a reviewing capacity.
+Once a computer science doctoral student has completed their thesis, they may proceed to step #8 on the graduation checklist and assign their doctoral examination committee.
+Members should be updated to reflect who will serve as committee chair and who will serve in a reviewing capacity.
 Students should remember that an advisor cannot be the chair of the Final Defense Committee.
-Typically, a student's advisor, co-advisor, or one other computer science faculty member and the outside member are designated reviewers.

-The final oral examination committees must consist of at least four members, including the advisor(s):
+The final oral examination committees must consist of at least four qualified individuals to include:

 - At least three members (including the advisor) must be from your major field; in almost all cases, this will be someone whose home department is Computer Science & Engineering.

 - At least one member must represent a field outside the major.

 Things to consider: